llvm/llvm-project/llvm/docs/Contributing.rst

 get the attention of potential reviewers by CC'ing them in a comment -- just
 @name them.

-If you do not have commit access, please let people know during the review and someone should commit it on your behalf once it has been accepted.
+If you have received no comments on your patch for a week, you can request a review by 'ping'ing the GitHub PR with "Ping".
+The common courtesy 'ping' rate is once a week.
+Please remember that you are asking for valuable time from other professional developers.
+Finally, if you do not have commit access, please let people know during the review and someone should commit it on your behalf once it has been accepted.

 For more information on LLVM's code-review process, please see :doc:`CodeReview`.

 .. _commit_from_git: